CFT-approach to Rotating Field Lumps in Attractive Potential: Q-tube solutions

-which is the energy of the static soliton (\(\omega = 0\)).
-Thus, one can see that the maximum value of \(E = mQ_{max}\) is achieved at \(\omega = m\).
+One can see that the maximum value of \(E = mQ_{max}\) is achieved at \(\omega = m\).
 This fact, as well as the existence of \(Q_{max}\), will be explained in Sec.\ref{NR_sec} by considering non-relativistic limit of the theory.
 We will show that the restoration of conformal symmetry in non-relativistic limit determines these peculiar features of the model.

 Values of the parameters \(E_0\) and \(Q_{max}\) for these values of \(n\) are given in Table \ref{table}.
+The exact result $E_0=m Q_{max}/2$ is reproduced with high accuracy.

 The \(E(Q)\) dependence for \(n = 0, 1, 2 ,3\) is shown in Fig.\ref{fig.2}.
 One can see that according to the Vakhitov-Kolokolov criterion \cite{Vakhitov:1973lcn}, the solitons at \(\omega < m\) should be linearly unstable.
 Thus, we move on to studying their decay modes.